-When the Police attend any incident of domestic violence or abuse in any household in which a pupil of the school lives, the headteacher and Designated Safeguarding Lead will receive a confidential and secure Email on the morning of the next school day, notifying them simply that there has been an incident and that the child may need support.
+When the Police attend any incident of domestic violence or abuse in any household in which a pupil of the school lives, the Designated Safeguarding Leads will receive a confidential and secure Email on the morning of the next school day, notifying them simply that there has been an incident and that the child may need support.

 On receipt of any such notification, the headteacher and/or DSL will ensure that teachers and other staff directly in contact with affected children support them with due kindness, care and sensitivity.

-In addition to supporting children, the process means that the school will also be in a position to offer parents and carers support as appropriate.
+In addition to supporting children, the process means that the school will also be able to offer parents and carers support as appropriate.
 The information will be managed and stored with the utmost sensitivity and discretion consistent with all other confidential safeguarding records.

-39. Homelessness
+41. Homelessness